jessecui/project-philo/backend/README.md

 - The first request may be slower as the model and NLTK data load into memory
 - Embeddings are deterministic for the same input text
 - Sentence splitting uses NLTK's punkt tokenizer (downloads automatically on first use)
+- FAISS index and metadata are persisted to disk in the `data/` directory
+- On Apple Silicon, the CPU version of FAISS is used and performs well